mamoo81/pay/android/docker/README.md

 from that build, so better make sure you run though the stable build once to get the cache filled up.

+# Space requirements

+The resulting image, without caching, is some 4.5GB.
+You will need maybe double that during the build.
+If you turn on caching then the downloads will go down, but the image size will go up to some 7GB.

+# User-ID

+Due to the way that Docker works, the user-id is relevant for the build.
+For most people this will work out of the box, but please check you have user-id '1000' otherwise you'll get a failure on build regarding "Unable to (re)create".
+You can check your user-id with `id -u`.
+If it is not 1000, you may need to (re)create the docker image with altered Dockerfile.
+The 'useradd' line in the `Dockerfile` specifically has the value '1000', you can change to what your users `id` is and then build the image.